hbctraining/In-depth-NGS-Data-Analysis-Course/sessionIII/lessons/07_DGE_visualizing_results.md

 melted_top20_sigOE <- merge(melted_top20_sigOE, meta)
 ```

+> NOTE: `merge()` will merge 2 data frames with respect to the "samplename" column, i.e. a column with the same colname in both data frames.

 Finally, we can use ggplot2 to plot our normalized counts for the top 20 genes:

 ```r